Posted on 4 March 2020, updated on 5 December 2022.

 How to use Helm 3?

-Now that we know what Helm 3 is and how to install it, let’s see how to use it.
+Now that we know what version 3 of the package manager is and how to install it, let’s see how to use it.

 Helm works inside Kubernetes and uses by default the kubeconfig file (“~/.kube/config”).
 You can use another file if you set the environment variable $KUBECONFIG.

 You’ll find, next, the common commands of Helm 3.
 To get more information about a command, use: